d0lfyn/opencity3d/README.md

 # opencity3d

-This project provides a standard for designing and sharing 3D printable modular cities.
+This project provides a standard for creating, sharing, and printing modular 3D models of urban environments.
 It encompasses considerations of scale, physical connectors, and best practices.

 ## Objectives